luxe/unilang/source/code/transcompilers/unilang/external/font/README.md

 The private area ended at:  u10FD50 / U+10fd50
 So I started filling in the glyph name, and unicode value myself.
 Ok, that suddenly went away a different time I encoded into to FULL UNICODE.
-Hipefully we can ignore his expansion note now.
+Hopefully we can ignore his expansion note now.